Lakhankumawat/LearnCPP/A-Array/README.md

 Explanation: The output is matrix in spiral format.

 Input format :
-Line 1 : N and M, No. of rows & No. of columns (separated by space) followed by N*M.
+Line 1 : N and M, No. of rows & No. of columns (separated by space) followed by N*M  elements in row wise fashion.
 Input:
 4 4
 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16